It has been almost 2 months since I started this journey into blogging.

 You need to OWN your blog.

 Do not use a blogging platform or a free service.
 Yes, owning your blog means you have to pay for it, but not doing this is something nightmares are made of.
-Ryan from Blogging From Paradise says it best.
+Ryan from Blogging From Paradise has a story about this.
 I shudder to think, all that hard work just…gone.

 This is one piece of advice I take very seriously.